eonist/eonist.github.io/_posts/2020-06-02-github-actions-ios-project.md

 1. Add a test target to your xCode project: `Click "+ button" in targets menu`
 2. Add `.yml` file to `.github/workflows/CI.yml`
 3. Add CI-badge to Readme.md
+4. Remember to wrap all iOS specific code in iOS target wrappers, or else code wont build `#if os(iOS) #endif`

 ### YML Example
 - It's important to set correct xcodeproj file name, and scheme name